ruby-hyperloop/ruby-hyperloop.io/source/docs/policies/authorization.html.md

 Note that by default policy classes go in the `app/policies` directory.
 Hyperloop will require all the files in this directory.

-TODO check the name of the module below

 If you wish, you can also add policies directly in your Models by including the `Hyperloop::PolicyMethods` module in your model.
 You can then use the `regulate_class_connection`, `regulate_instance_connections`, `regulate_all_broadcasts` and `regulate_broadcast` methods directly in the model.

 ```ruby